Whooping Cough Booster Shot Required!

-Thereafter, in future school years, only students entering 7th grade will need proof of an adolescent whooping cough booster shot (Tdap) before starting school.
+Only students entering 7th grade will need proof of an adolescent whooping cough booster shot (Tdap) before starting school.
 By law, students who do not have proof of receiving a Tdap booster shot will not be able to start school until proof is provided to the school.
 (The tetanus-diphtheria booster shot, Td, will not meet the requirement.)

 A large number of students need a Tdap shot between now and the start of school next year.
 Make an appointment with your child’s doctor or clinic for your child to get a Tdap booster shot now.
 Avoid the back-to-school rush.
 Getting the adolescent whooping cough shot now will not only help protect your child against the ongoing threat of whooping cough but will also meet the new school requirement.

 - Provide proof of immunization record to your school as soon as possible and no later than at your school’s registration.
 Your child will need to provide proof of immunization in order to start school.

 - Save your proof of immunization.
 If you do not provide the immunization record before the end of this school year, be sure to keep the written proof of your child’s Tdap booster shot in a safe place since it needs to be provided when school offices reopen in August 2011.

 - Exemptions from this requirement.
 Exemptions follow State guidelines and are limited to personal beliefs or medical exemptions signed by the physician.